Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 3. One of the first things you can see is *Authentication provider*.
 It's set to **Windows Authentication**.
 Leave it as is.
 4. Just below that, there's a button labelled **Authentication Methods...**.
 Click it.
 5. The *Authentication Methods* pop-up window appears.
 We're going to be changing a few settings here
-6. Verify the following settings, and change the ones on your setup that don't match the values below:
+6. Verify the following settings, and change the ones on your setup that don't match the values below (Refer to *Figure 5* below):
 	1. Extensible authentication protocol (EAP): **Unchecked**
 	2. Microsoft encrypted authentication version 2 (MS-CHAP v2): **Checked**
 	3. Encrypted authentication (CHAP): **Unchecked**